sneaxiy/PaddlePaddle.org/README.md

     ./runserver --paddle <path_to_paddle_dir> --book <path_to_book_dir>
     ```

-    Open up your browser and navigate to [http://localhost:8000](http://localhost:8000).
+    Open up your browser and navigate to [http://localhost:8000](http://localhost:8000). **NOTE**: *Links may take a few seconds to load the first time around since they are probably being built.*

 ## Writing new content